lake-wg/edhoc/draft-ietf-lake-edhoc.md

 SUITES_R : [ supported : 2* suite ] / suite
 ~~~~~~~~~~~

-SUITES_R contains all cipher suites which the Responder supports, not restricted to SUITES_I.
-If a single supported cipher suite is conveyed with SUITES_R then the supported cipher suite is encoded as an int instead of an array.
+If the Responder does not support the selected cipher suite, then SUITES_R MUST include one or more supported cipher suites.
+If the Responder does not support the selected cipher suite, but supports another cipher suite in SUITES_I, then SUITES_R MUST include the first supported cipher suite in SUITES_I.

 ### Cipher Suite Negotiation

 After receiving SUITES_R, the Initiator can determine which cipher suite to select for the next EDHOC run with the Responder.

 If the Initiator intends to contact the Responder in the future, the Initiator SHOULD remember which selected cipher suite to use until the next message_1 has been sent, otherwise the Initiator and Responder will likely run into an infinite loop.
 After a successful run of EDHOC, the Initiator MAY remember the selected cipher suite to use in future EDHOC runs.
 Note that if the Initiator or Responder is updated with new cipher suite policies, any cached information may be outdated.

 ### Examples {#ex-neg}